Studies suggest that companies with a solid safety culture keep employees engaged and emotionally devoted to the company and its goals.

-Think about the improvement your company has done for the past 5 years relating to workplace safety.
-Figure out strategies and plans to improve the results in a specified period- you can say 3 to 5 years from now.
+Think about the improvement your company has made for the past 5 years relating to workplace safety.
+Figure out strategies and plans to improve the results in a specified period, say 3 to 5 years from now.

 10. Make Employee Account for Every Breach of the Company Safety Culture

 All employees must be held accountable for their individual and co-workers’ safety.
-This means that in case employees are working on a project, everyone should watch their safety and that of their co-workers.
+This means that employees working on a project should watch their own safety and that of their co-workers.

 11. Recognise Your Best Performers